 A Qualified Survivor is:

-Click here for a detailed description of “Qualified Survivor” and Survivor Benefits.
+Select this link for a definition of “Qualified Survivor” and Survivor Benefit details.

-If you do not have a qualified survivor, then a lump sum benefit will be paid to your named beneficiary or beneficiaries.
+If you do not have a qualified survivor, a lump sum benefit will be paid to your designated beneficiary or beneficiaries.

 Lump Sum Benefit